 The 303S was launched alongside the 303 Firecrest and before the 353 NSW - the latter comes in at £3,200, and we’ve had the opportunity to test the two back to back.
 The 303 family, like most of Zipp’s recent launches, is optimised for riding a tubeless set up at a lower pressure.

-This review formed part of a five part disc brake wheel group test, going up against the Vel RSL 50, Campagnolo Bora Ultra WTO, Hunt 50 Aero and FFWD RYOT 55 - so expect full comparison reviews of each as we publish them, and check out Cycling Weekly magazine on July 29 for the conclusions.Cycling Weekly magazine on July 29 for the verdict.
+This review formed part of a five part disc brake wheel group test, going up against some of the best road bike wheels - Vel RSL 50, Campagnolo Bora Ultra WTO, Hunt 50 Aero and FFWD RYOT 55 - so expect full comparison reviews of each as we publish them, and check out Cycling Weekly magazine on July 29 for the conclusions.Cycling Weekly magazine on July 29 for the verdict.